liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

         This was modified by the Example Application Adapter.
         </p>

 3. Deploy your Application Adapter hook plugin.

-4. Open your Liferay Portal instance in your browser and go to the site in which you want to use the Application Adapter.
+4. Open your Liferay Portal instance in your web browser and go to whichever site you want to use the Application Adapter for.

-5. Select *Manage* &rarr; *Site Settings* and notice the *Application Adapter* field.
-Select *example* from its drop-down menu and click *Save*.
+5. Select *Manage* &rarr; *Site Settings* and, from *Application Adapter* field's drop-down menu, select *example* and click *Save*.

     ![Figure 6.5: Your *Application Adapters* are easily accessible in your Site's settings.](../../images/06-hooks-select-site-app-adapter.png)

 6. Navigate back to your site's Navigation portlet to verify the modification message displayed by your Application Adapter hook plugin's `view.jsp` file.

     ![Figure 6.6: You are able to view the custom message of your *Example Application Adapter*.](../../images/06-hooks-app-adapter-content-displays.png)

 7. Navigate to a different site's Navigation portlet to verify that only the content of the portlet's *original* `view.jsp` file displays.

-See how easy it is to add an Application Adapter?!
+See, using Application Adapter hook plugins to overwite Liferay's core functionality at the site scope is easy!

 Application Adapters can also be applied to Site Templates.
-Developers can package their solutions with Site Templates that leverage Application Adapters, making them seamless to the user.
+You can package your solutions with Site Templates, leveraging Application Adapters while making them seamless to the user.

-For example, you could make an Enterprise Resource Planning (ERP) solution for a company's departments.
-Since your ERP solution requires an extension of Liferay's Wiki Portlet, you implement that extension as an Application Adapter.
-You incorporate the Application Adapter in a Site Template (named "ERP site") for the company's ERP sites.
+Let's say you want to make an Enterprise Resource Planning (ERP) solution for a company's departments.
+Your ERP solution requires an extension of Liferay's Wiki Portlet, so you implement that extension as an Application Adapter.
+Then, You incorporate the Application Adapter in a Site Template (named "ERP site") for the company's ERP sites.
 The company's administrative user creates the sites by going to *Control Panel* &rarr; *Sites* and adding sites based on the "ERP site" template.
 The added sites include your Application Adapter automatically.

-Now that you know how to make site customizations using Application Adapters, let's take a look at performing custom actions.
+Now that you know all about using Application Adapters, let's look at performing custom actions through hooks.

 ## Performing a Custom Action

-Another common use for hooks is to perform custom actions on certain common portal events, such as user login or system startup.
-The actions that are performed for each of these events are defined in `portal.properties`, which means that in order to create a custom action we will also need to extend this file.
-Fortunately, this is extremely easy using a hook.
+Hooks are useful for performing custom actions on certain common portal events, like user login or system startup.
+The actions performed for each of these events are defined in `portal.properties`, so to create a custom action we'll also need to extend this file.
+Fortunately, hooks make this extremely easy.
+Here's how:

-First, create the directory `example-hook/docroot/WEB-INF/src/com/liferay/sample/hook`, and create the file `LoginAction.java` inside it with the following content:
+1. Create the directory `example-hook/docroot/WEB-INF/src/com/liferay/sample/hook`, and create the file `LoginAction.java` inside it with the following content:

     package com.liferay.sample.hook;